-Saul Colt (@SaulColt) is one of the world’s leaders in word-of-mouth marketing.
-Over the years, he’s bolstered the reputations of his companies and clients by connecting audiences with brands, and by making people think, laugh, and cry.
-A well-known and well-liked figure across North America, Saul has built a network of creative pros and in turn those relationships have helped build his own reputation.
+Saul Colt (@SaulColt) is one of the world’s masters of word-of-mouth marketing.
+Over the years, he’s bolstered the reputations of his companies and clients by connecting audiences with brands, and people with people.
+A well-known and well-liked figure across North America, Saul has built a network of creative pros and in turn those relationships have help build his reputation.

-In this discussion, we hear how Saul became a connector, how he spent his character-building years as a comic book writer, and how he still struggles (surprisingly) with his own shyness and fear of rejection.
+In this discussion, we hear how Saul became a connector, how he struggled for years as a comic book writer, and how he still struggles (surprisingly) with his own shyness and fear of rejection.

 Get The Episode